Amy Griffin (author)

 Amy Griffin is an American venture capitalist and author who founded G9 Ventures.
-Her 2025 memoir The Tell was an Oprah Book Club pick in March 2025 and became a New York Times bestseller later that month.
-In September 2025, some concerns came to light about the veracity of the claims Griffin made in her book.

-Life
+She is most known for her book The Tell (about her experiences with processing trauma) which became a New York Times Bestseller.

+Early life

 Griffin was born and grew up in Texas.
 Her father was CEO of Toot'n Totum, a Texas-based chain of convenience and auto-service stores.
 She is a graduate of the University of Virginia.

-In her twenties, she worked in marketing and promotions at Sports Illustrated magazine.
 At 27, she married John Griffin, founder of hedge fund Blue Ridge Capital, on May 3, 2003.

+Career

+In her twenties, Griffin worked in marketing and promotions at Sports Illustrated magazine.

+In 2017, Griffin created G9 ventures, where she has helped to coordinate deals including Blackstone’s investment into Reese Witherspoon’s production company Hello Sunshine and Bumble’s IPO in 2021.

-In 2021, she became a trustee of the Metropolitan Museum of Art.
+In 2021, Griffin became a trustee of the Metropolitan Museum of Art.
+She has also been involved with the New York Public Library.